-You use sentence construction every day, but have you ever thought about what exactly a sentence is?
+You use sentences every day, but have you ever thought about what exactly a sentence is?

 A sentence is a group of words that expresses a complete thought.

 In order to express a complete thought, every sentence must have two parts.

 1. Subject (someone or something)